-DH was headed up north to see his Aunt, Uncle and cousin who was visiting from Israel.
-We had originally all intended to go, but having spent 10 hours in the car with Kipper going up and down the M6 less than two weeks previously, we decided that she and I would send our apologies.
+DH was headed up north to see his Aunt, Uncle and cousin who were visiting from Israel.
+We had originally all intended to go, but having spent 10 hours in the car with my daughter Kipper going up and down the M6 less than two weeks previously, we decided that she and I would send our apologies instead.
 And a cake, to soften the blow.

 I asked DH what sort of cake, and he muttered something unhelpfully vague, but followed it with, “but put some of the chocolate icing you put on my birthday cake on it.”

-It had been DH’s birthday the week before, and Kipper and I had made him a huge marble cake to take to work.
+It had been DH’s birthday the week before, and Kipper and I had made him a huge chocolate marble cake to take to work.
 We’d slathered it in fudgy dark chocolate frosting and sprinkles.
-Can’t have birthday cake without sprinkles.
-Anyway, apparently the cake had been good, but the icing was outstanding.
+You can’t have birthday cake without sprinkles!
+Apparently the cake had been good, but the icing was outstanding.
 Right then.

 As Kipper explored the woods on a cold almost-spring morning, I thought about cake.
-And about flavours that would go well under a blanket of chocolate icing.
+And about flavours that would go well under a blanket of rich chocolate icing.
 Chocolate cake would be altogether too chocolatey, I thought.
 Vanilla cake too ordinary.
 Orange?
 Perhaps.
-Then I had an inspiration – PEAR cake with chocolate topping.
-Yum.
+Then inspiration struck – PEAR cake with chocolate topping.
 Or better yet, pear and cinnamon cake with chocolate topping.
 Mmmmm.

-Alas, the pear cake will have to wait, because when I got home and got busy with the baking equipment, I discovered that we’d eaten all the pears.
+Alas, the pear cake will have to wait, because when I got home and got out the baking equipment, I discovered that we’d eaten all the pears.
 OK then, almond and cinnamon.
 No almonds.
 Fine.
 HAZELNUT and cinnamon.
 That works.
 Right.

-As I was reaching for the cinnamon, I decided to use my speculaas spice instead – it’s like cinnamon, only with added yum.
-(If you don’t have any, use plain cinnamon, or mixed spice instead.)
+As I was reaching for the cinnamon, I decided to use my speculaas spice instead – it’s a sweet spice blend from the Netherlands, and tastes largely like cinnamon, only more delicious.
+(If you don’t have any speculaas, use plain cinnamon, or mixed spice instead.)

-And thus was born, spiced hazelnut loaf cake with chocolate fudge frosting.
-I actually made two of these hazelnut loaf cakes, so that DH would have one to take, and Kipper and I could enjoy one at home too.
+I actually made two of these hazelnut loaf cakes, so that DH would have one to take, and Kipper and I could enjoy one at home while he was away.

-It went down well with the recipients, and we thoroughly enjoyed the one I kept for home.
-A visitor who is currently breastfeeding her nearly-1-year-old scoffed two large slabs 🙂 .
-DH and I are working through the rest of it, and I’m delighted to say that it has stayed deliciously moist, probably because of all those nuts and the brown sugar.
+The cake went down well with DH’s visiting family, and we also thoroughly enjoyed the one I kept for home.
+A friend who is currently breastfeeding her nearly-1-year-old devoured two large slabs.
+I’m delighted to say that it has stayed deliciously moist, probably because of all those nuts and the brown sugar.

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)